-Study rooms are available at Bowman and Handley branches on first come, first served basis.
+Study rooms are available at Bowman and Handley branches on a first come, first-served basis.
 They are available free of charge for private or group study.

 Study room guidelines and rules:

-- The study rooms are locked when not in use.
-Patrons sign in at the Information Desk to use a study room.
+- Patrons sign in at the Information Desk at Bowman and Greeter Desk at Handley to use a study room.

 - At the Handley Library, each study room can accommodate a maximum of three persons.